What are the different challenges when recycling components and securing data?

 This article is a good example of public data storage methods

-Regulatory statues which effect data privacy:
+Regulatory statutes which effect data privacy:

 - Dodd-Frank Act, Payment Card Industry Data Security Standard (PCI DSS)